John Aldridge: Career after football

 Aldridge is now a pundit with various media organisations – most notably with Radio City 96.7 where he summarises on the station's Liverpool commentaries home and away.
 He also continues to play in the Liverpool veterans' team.
 In 1998, he asked Hyder Jawad to ghost-write his autobiography.
 John Aldridge: My Story was published by Hodder & Stoughton the year after.

 In 2006, he gained media celebrity in Ireland by appearing in RTÉ's Charity You're A Star competition.
 Despite not having a natural singing voice, Aldridge won the competition and in the process raised money for his nominated charity Temple Street Children's Hospital.

 Aldridge was a crowd favourite everywhere he went, especially on Merseyside where being a local lad helped his cause.
-This was confirmed when a poll conducted by the official Liverpool Football Club website during the summer of 2006 placed him in 26th position.
-110,000 Liverpool supporters worldwide took part in the poll named '100 Players Who Shook The Kop', where they were asked to name their favourite Reds of all time.
+This was confirmed when a poll conducted by the official Liverpool F.C. website during the summer of 2006 placed him in 26th position.
+110,000 Liverpool supporters worldwide took part in the poll named 100 Players Who Shook The Kop, where they were asked to name their favourite Reds of all time.

 In March 2008, Aldridge took part in the autobiography audio CD series 60 minutes with John Aldridge.
 He spoke in depth about his career with 60 minutes presenter David Knight and later took part in a major signing session, signing 2000 copies of the CD in support of the Everyman appeal charity.

-John Aldridge was allegedly involved in the News of the World hacking scandal in the mid-2000s.
+Aldridge was allegedly involved in the News of the World hacking scandal in the mid-2000s.
 "They tell me I was hacked five or six years ago.
 I have no idea why they should go after me.
 I'm not exactly high profile."

-Aldridge opened a Twitter account in March 2011.
-However, he was soon involved in angry exchanges with Manchester United supporters after referring to them as "scum", and eventually closed his account.
-A year later he revealed that he had returned to the site.

-He is a regular contributor to match analysis and phone-in shows on LFC TV and also writes a column for the Sunday World and the Liverpool Echo.

-Personal life

-When 96 Liverpool away fans were crushed to death in the Hillsborough disaster of 15 April 1989, during an FA Cup tie held in Sheffield against Nottingham Forest, Aldridge, as a native Liverpudlian and boyhood supporter of the club, was deeply affected by the tragedy.
-He attended the funerals of many of the victims, gave support to the injured and the bereaved, and publicly contemplated giving up the game.